 Abstract:The robust and efficient recognition of visual relations in images is a hallmark of biological vision.
-Here, we argue that, despite recent progresses in visual recognition, modern machine vision algorithms are severely limited in their ability to learn visual relations.
+Here, we argue that, despite recent progress in visual recognition, modern machine vision algorithms are severely limited in their ability to learn visual relations.
 Through controlled experiments, we demonstrate that visual-relation problems strain convolutional neural networks (CNNs).
 The networks eventually break altogether when rote memorization becomes impossible such as when the intra-class variability exceeds their capacity.
-We further show that another class of feedforward networks called relational networks (RNs) which were shown to successfully solve seemingly challenging visual question answering (VQA) challenges on the CLEVR datasets, suffer the same limitations.
-Motivated by the comparable success of biological vision, we argue that the incorporation of feedback mechanisms including working memory and attention will constitute a necessary step towards building machines that are capable of abstract visual reasoning.
+We further show that another type of feedforward network, called a relational network (RN), which was shown to successfully solve seemingly difficult visual question answering (VQA) problems on the CLEVR datasets, suffers similar limitations.
+Motivated by the comparable success of biological vision, we argue that feedback mechanisms including working memory and attention are the key computational components underlying abstract visual reasoning.

 TL;DR:Using a novel, controlled, visual-relation challenge, we show that same-different tasks critically strain the capacity of CNNs; we argue that visual relations can be better solved using attention-mnemonic strategies.